Visit as a familyShare the magic of the Louvre with your childrenVisit | Visit as a family

 You will find changing tables in most of the museum’s toilet facilities.

-Borrow a stroller or baby carrier
+Borrow a pushchair or baby carrier

 Museum audio guide